-Civil society mappings should address question such as: Why, how and when do CSOs interact with the state?
-Who are the CSO actors that interact with state institutions?
+Civil society mappings should address question such as: With whom do CSOs interact, and whose interests do they represent?
+Why, how and when do CSOs interact with the state?
+Who are the CSOs that interact with state institutions?
 What "invited spaces for dialogue" exist at national/sectoral/local level?
-What claimed spaces for dialogue?
+What claimed spaces for dialogue exist?
+What form does the dialogue take (e.g. political dialogue, policy dialogue, public-private dialogue, dialogue between social partners)?
 What political space is there for dissent and debate?
 What formal and informal accountability arrangements are in place?
 Who are the likely losers or winners of reforms?
 What incentivises collective action?
 What conflicting interests exist?
 This is particularly important in conflict-affected situations, where CSOs perceived positions on conflict issues may pose risks for a successful partnership.

-Such mappings can be general, sectorial or only focusing on a specific group of CS actors, they can assess platforms, analyse the representativeness of CSOs, their legitimacy and internal governance, or specifically identify specialised CSOs per sector that could play an advocacy or monitoring role.
-They also allow to identify emerging actors (e.g. social media based etc.) promoting alternative ideas, playing watchdog roles and/ or raising critical voices including those at grass root level or marginalised areas.8
+Such mappings can be general, sectorial or only focusing on a specific group of CS actors.
+They can assess platforms, analyse the representativeness of CSOs, their legitimacy and internal governance, or specifically identify specialised CSOs per sector that could play an advocacy or monitoring role.
+They also allow to identify emerging actors (e.g. social media based, youth movements, religious leaders, etc.) promoting alternative ideas, playing watchdog roles and/or raising critical voices including those at grass root level or marginalised areas.9

 Due to time and/or resource limitations it may not always be possible to launch mappings.
 EU Country Roadmaps for engagement with CSOs, available mappings and other studies and assessments conducted by EU technical assistance programmes, EU Member States or other actors may serve as a starting point to build up knowledge about both the institutional framework and the civil society actors.
 Beneficiaries of EU and Member States support programmes, as well as the most vocal platforms and networks can also constitute a first group to establish dialogue with.
-Start from "what is known" and progressively build the case for stronger civil society engagement.
-A civil society component can be included in the general governance and sectoral analyses at the programming level and/or in more targeted studies conducted during the identification and formulation phases for each specific sector.
+All in all, what is important is to start from "what is known" and progressively build the case for stronger civil society engagement.

+A civil society component can also be included in the general governance and sectoral analyses at the programming level and/or in more targeted studies conducted during the identification and formulation phases for each specific sector.
 This may require a civil society expert in the team of experts assessing the sector and identifying/formulating the programme.